Skip to main content

 Quick answer

-Zapmap’s April 2026 weighted PAYG averages put standard and standard-plus public charging, from 3kW up to 49kW, at about 54p/kWh.
+Zapmap’s June 2026 weighted PAYG averages put standard and standard-plus public charging, from 3kW up to 49kW, at about 54p/kWh.
 Rapid and ultra-rapid charging, 50kW and above, averaged about 79p/kWh.
-The top rapid networks ranged from about 62p/kWh to 92p/kWh on PAYG, before any membership, roaming or partner discount.
+Zapmap’s July rapid-pricing page put the top rapid networks at about 61p/kWh to 92p/kWh on PAYG for June 2026, before any membership, roaming or partner discount.

 That means public charging can still be useful and sometimes cheaper than petrol per mile, but it is a different proposition from home charging on Octopus Go or Intelligent Octopus Go.
 If you can charge at home, public chargers are best treated as journey support rather than your everyday fuel source.